-How do I file a complaint with HHSC, once I have gone through Texas Children's Health Plan's complaint process?
+What if I am not satisfied after I have gone through Texas Children's Health Plan's complaint process?

-Once you have gone through Texas Children's Health Plan's complaint process, you can complain to the Health and Human Services Commission (HHSC) by calling toll-free 1-866-566-8989.
+Once you have gone through Texas Children's Health Plan's complaint process, you can file a complaint with the Health and Human Services Commission (HHSC) by calling toll-free 1-866-566-8989.